Compressed Natural Gas

 High-pressure tanks that hold CNG require periodic inspection and certification by a licensed inspector.

-Fleets doing on-site maintenance may need to upgrade their facilities to accomodate NGVs.
+Fleets doing on-site maintenance may need to upgrade their facilities to accommodate NGVs.
 Costs for upgrading maintenance facilities will depend on the number of modifications required.

 Some natural gas vehicle manufacturers now recommend oil changes at intervals twice as long as similar gasoline or diesel models (10,000-12,000 miles).
 Refer to the vehicle owner's manual or consult the manufacturer to determine proper maintenance intervals.